npm/jobs/2018/q2/senior-service-reliability-engineer.md

 ### Why you should join

 In joining the npm team, you'll become an important part of a small but dedicated engineering team.
 We strive to provide a sensible balance between work and non-work, and we allow you to define your own schedule.
 We also understand that healthy schedules lead to better outcomes.
-We have support coverage overnight so we don't interrupt anyone's sleep.
+To help ensure this balance we have contracted support night coverage so we don't interrupt anyone's sleep.

 We believe that high-performing teams include people from different backgrounds and experiences who can challenge each other's assumptions with fresh perspectives.
 To that end, we actively seek a diverse pool of applicants, including those from historically marginalized groups — women, people with disabilities, people of color, formerly incarcerated people, people who are lesbian, gay, bisexual, transgender, and/or gender nonconforming, first and second generation immigrants, and people from low-income families.